 Students who are not planning to graduate as Turing Scholars but who wish to complete an Honors Thesis and to be recognized for their academic achievements may be eligible to graduate with Special Departmental Honors in Computer Science.

-Helpful links about honors programs at UT and the College of Natural Sciences:
+Additional information on honors programs at UT and the College of Natural Sciences:

 - Graduation with University Honors